 I was sitting in the back row of a church I used to attend when the minister read The Vows of Cohabitation as part of his Sunday sermon.
 It was a short satirical article of mine that had been published in The Door Magazine in January of 2000.
 He was reading from Not a Fan, a bestseller by Kyle Idleman.

 Up to that time, I was unaware that the piece had been reprinted anywhere.
 After the service, when I informed the pastor that I had written The Vows, he didn’t believe me.
 There was an attribution but it didn’t include my name as it should have.
 I contacted the publisher, Zondervan, and they fixed the mistake in the next printing of the book.

 After that, I poked around the internet to see what else might have become of my old article.
 There was a video from 2007 with exactly the same idea and numerous identical lines.
 Starring Craig Groeschel of LifeChurch, the video had generated over 100,000 views.

 In her final email to me, she wrote, “There was no copying of your work and our content is very different than your article.
 We believe that our earliest content actually predates the article you forwarded.”
 Although she seemed quite determined to convince me that my article had nothing to do with the video, she didn’t send a copy of the content that allegedly predated it.

-I found some of their earlier content in a book by Groeschel titled Going All The Way: Preparing for a Marriage That Goes the Distance.
+I found their earlier content in a book by Groeschel titled Going All The Way: Preparing for a Marriage That Goes the Distance.
 It had been published by Multnomah in October of 2007.
 The Vows of Cohabitation were neatly rolled into one of Groeschel’s homespun anecdotes in a chapter titled The Problem with Playing House.